-She is commenting on a University of Melbourne study that theorises a brief exposure to graphic food product health warnings, similar to those on cigarette packs, on food such as chips, chocolate bars, and biscuits, may enhance “dietary self-control.”
+She is commenting on a University of Melbourne study that theorises a brief exposure to graphic food product health warnings, similar to those on cigarette packs, on food such as chips, chocolate bars, sweets, and biscuits, may enhance “dietary self-control.”

 The researchers claim the brain activity of people looking at such products was more likely to indicate that they would exercise self-control and make the healthier food choices.

-Katherine Rich says: "It's a silly idea for food labelling and is based on no evidence whatsoever.
+“It’s a silly idea for food labelling and is based on no evidence whatsoever.
 The image of a fatty distended heart on a chocolate label would also be misleading and false.

 “Enjoying chocolate or other treats in moderation does not cause heart disease or any other grizzly images that public health campaigners might want on a food label.